FuelLabs/sway-rfcs/rfcs/0017-error-handling.md

 When using _reusable libraries_ the end-developers will expect the following:
 1. In case of irrecoverable errors, either the error location or the backtrace available in the standard `release` build will always point to the library code that has caused the issue.
-1. In case of irrecoverable errors, there will be no on-chain cost for ABI error handling by default, unless the developer opts-in for a cost via dedicated API.
+1. In case of irrecoverable errors, there will be no on-chain cost for ABI error handling by default, unless the developer opts-in for a cost via dedicated API or `log_panic_values`.
 1. Error type enums will always have the prefix `Error`.
 E.g., `AccessError`.
 1. Error messages will be helpful and follow a consistent pattern and wording.

 The above expectations imply the following rules for implementing _reusable libraries_:
 1. _Guard functions_ will be annotated as `#[trace(always)]`.
 1. _Reusable libraries_ will ideally use the `panic` expression directly, ensuring the error location to be in the library code.
 They can also use _guard functions_ assuming those always conform to the first point and are annotated with `#[trace(always)]`.
-1. _Reusable libraries_ will exclusively use strings for formulating error messages _in the default API_.
-Using enums would result in increase of bytecode size that cannot be opted in or out by end-developers.
+1. _Reusable libraries_ will use either strings or error enum variants known at compile time for formulating error messages.
+Using error enum variants that log values for rich error information in `debug` mode is highly encouraged, but only in the combination with the [`#[log_panic_values(never_if_only_non_unit)]` attribute](https://github.com/FuelLabs/sway/issues/7500).
+The general guideline is that an _end-developer_ must always be able to fully opt-in or out of the logging cost by using the `log_panic_values` build option or attribute.
 (For the explanation of the overhead see [Reduce the cost of encoding](#reduce-the-cost-of-encoding).)
-Providing additional information via non-unit enum variants might be useful in certain cases.
-For such cases, a dedicated opt-in API should be provided.
-An example would be `Result::unwrap` and `Result::expect` methods.
-The former, considered the default, will `panic` with zero-cost and useful common error message, while the latter will provide rich information, but with an on-chain overhead.
-Important is that _end developers_ can opt-in and accept that cost and not get them by default.

 For helpful and consistent error messages, the proposal is to consistently use full sentences that answer the question "What has happened, and, ideally, why?".
 E.g.:
 - "Adding `u8`s (+) has overflowed."
 Not: "u8 add overflow".